Union Station: Raleigh's Multi-Modal Transit Center

 - a large public plaza near intersection of West Street and Martin Street which provides a wonderful urban gathering space on a daily basis, and event space during special events; sustainable features including on-site bioretention, permeable pavement systems, green roof areas, and other stormwater management features; a pollinator garden; and tactile wayfinding for the sight impaired.

-The station is anticipated to be operational by the first quarter of 2018.
-A few construction activities, including demolition of the existing station and related track modifications, will continue after the opening of the station.
+Substantial completion of the station is anticipated by the winter of 2017 with a fully operational station by the first quarter of 2018.
+A few construction activities, including related track modifications, will continue after the opening of the station.
 The schedule is subject to change based on nature of construction and challenges that may be encountered.

 Construction of Phase I Raleigh Union Station is currently underway: